-SIFT aims to establish a new fishery management regime for the Firth of Clyde so that the Firth can again support, an environmentally and economically sustainable mixed fishery.
-We would like this to be run by a mix of local stakeholders and to restrict the range of the more damaging forms of fishing, by creating separate zones for different fishing methods.
+Following our establishment in 2011, SIFT’s first major project aimed to establish a new fishery management regime for the Firth of Clyde so that the Firth could again support an environmentally and economically sustainable mixed fishery.
+The vision was that the Clyde fisheries would be run by a mix of local stakeholders and aimed to restrict the range of the more damaging forms of fishing, by creating separate zones for different fishing methods.

 We proposed a new management regime for the Clyde which was submitted to the Scottish Government in 2015.
 This was not approved by the Scottish Government but we continue to actively promote sustainable fisheries in the Firth of Clyde, through our membership of a range of multi-stakeholder forums.